rbturnbull/terrier/README.rst

 It is based on ‘corgi’ which was trained to do hierarchical taxonomic classification of DNA sequences.

-This model was fine-tuned using the Repbase library of repetitive DNA elements and trained to do hierarchical classification according to the RepeatMasker schema.
+This model was trained using the Repbase library of repetitive DNA elements and trained to do hierarchical classification according to the RepeatMasker schema.

 Installation
 ==================================